 Note that very few people have ever gone to the Grand Canyon in search of excellent cell phone reception.

 Just under twenty minutes outside of the park, Forest Road 302 is likely the closest spot to camp that delivers natural pine smell and comes free of charge.
 It boasts smidgeon of cell service should that be a requirement for your particular journey.

 National Forest Camping on the South Rim of the Grand Canyon

-The Kaibab National Forest grows like a big hug around the national park itself and offers a plethora of camping–typically free–for everyone from the fifthest of wheels to the cocooniest temp campers.
+The Kaibab National Forest grows like a big hug around the national park itself and offers a plethora of camping–typically free–for everyone from the fifthest of wheels to the cocooniest tent campers.
 While Forest Road 302, mentioned above, is the closest to the park’s entrance, three more places to camp hang out just down Arizona Route 64.

 Ten X, one of the few national forest sites in Kaibab that isn’t just named for a forest road, comes with a small fee and promises a vault toilet in exchange, but otherwise expect unadulterated boondocking at the low, low cost of absolutely nothing but the breath it takes you to enjoy the views.

 For the worker types out there who rely on an Internet connection to keep their travels going, you may have to hunt for even mediocre reception without a booster.